Chao-Xi/jxazurebook/docs/az104/10webapp.md

    - Familiarity with Azure CDN for content delivery and providing geographically-specific experiences.

 5. Backup Configurations:
-   - Knowledge of creating backups for web applications, including full archival backups and incremental point-in-time restore snapshots stored in a storage account as blobs.
+   - **Knowledge of creating backups for web applications, including full archival backups and incremental point-in-time restore snapshots stored in a storage account as blobs**.

 6. Use of Azure Cloud Sandbox:
    - Practical hands-on experience in the Azure Cloud Sandbox for visualizing and understanding web app configuration options and settings.